yingyeothon/naive-socket/README.md

 ## Example

-This is a simple example to communicate with Redis with 2 cases.

-1. Send a message via Redis queue.
-2. Retrieve a gameId by userId.
+### Fire and forget

+This is a simple example when we don't expect the boundary of message.
+It would return any message that returns from the server immediately.
+So please be careful this message can be truncated because this function can finish before a message fully reached.

 ```typescript
 import NaiveSocket from "@yingyeothon/naive-socket";